kubeflow/community/wg-pipelines/charter.md

 #### Cross-cutting and Externally Facing Processes

-##### ML Pipelines WG defines the following processes for the included projects:

-- Community meetings
-- Release and validation processes
-- Issue triaging and prioritization (focusing on decision making process)
-- Feature and roadmap planning
-- Integration process with other external projects
-- Extensibility points and extension development by the community. (e.g pipeline components, system extensions such as schedulers, metadata stores, etc)
+- Coordinating with other Kubeflow WGs to ensure subprojects are well integrated with Pipelines
+- Coordinating with Kubeflow Distribution Committee to ensure that Kubeflow Pipelines can be deployed as part of distribution

 ## Roles and Organization Management

-This WG adheres to the Roles and Organization Management outlined in [wg-governance] and opts-in to updates and modifications to wg-governance.
+This WG follows adheres to the Roles and Organization Management outlined in [wg-governance] and opts-in to updates and modifications to [wg-governance].

-The positions of the Chairs are granted to the organizations and companies participating in the workgroup governance.
-If an individual leaves the organization to which that position was designated - the organization will have the right to appoint others to these roles.

 ### Subproject Creation

-New subprojects need to be reviewed and approved by the WG Leads.
+New WG subprojects need to be reviewed and approved by the WG Chairs.

 [wg-governance]: ../committee-steering/wg-governance.md